ANYbotics/point_cloud_io/README.md

 Make sure to set the **Decay Time** in the **PointCloud2** tab in [rviz] to a high number to get the point cloud visible for a long time.

-The ply Publisher has been tested under ROS Groovy and Ubuntu 13.04.
+The ply Publisher has been tested under ROS Indigo and Ubuntu 14.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 **Author: Peter Fankhauser, pfankhauser@ethz.ch<br />
 Affiliation: Autonomous Systems Lab, ETH Zurich**